Why is this important?

 These rules apply to all schools, including faith schools.
 For example, a Muslim school could not teach that same sex relationships are wrong.
 However, it is not against the law for them to teach that the Muslim faith says that these relationships are wrong.

 More about discrimination of sexual orientation

-If you are a pupil or parent who is experiencing discrimination at school because of sexuality, you should talk to an experienced adviser for example, at a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by e-mail, click on nearest CAB.
+If you are a pupil or parent who is experiencing discrimination at school because of sexuality, you should talk to an experienced adviser for example, at a Citizens Advice Bureau - where to get advice.

 Discrimination because of gender reassignment